Wisconsin Child Support Attorneys

 - The needs of any person, other than the child, whom either party is legally obligated to support.

 - If the parties were married, the standard of living the child would have enjoyed had the marriage not ended in annulment, divorce, or legal separation.

-- The desirability that the custodian remain in the home as full-time parent.
+- The desirability that the custodian remains in the home as a full-time parent.

 - The award of substantial periods of physical placement to both parents.

 - Extraordinary travel expenses incurred in exercising the right to periods of physical placement.